* Ukraine government vows to continue offensive vs rebels

 * U.S. consumer spending dips, inflation up

-NEW YORK, May 30 (Reuters) - U.S. crude fell more than $1 a barrel on Friday as traders took profit at the end of the month, but remained in the middle of a month-long trading range underpinned by supply worries and strong gasoline demand in the United States, the world's top oil consumer.
+LONDON, May 30 (Reuters) - Brent crude oil slipped below $110 a barrel on Friday but stayed close to the top of its range over the last three months, underpinned by supply worries and evidence of strong oil demand in the United States, the world's top oil consumer.

-Brent also fell in range bound trade, but was supported by energy supply concerns as fighting continued in eastern Ukraine.
-Kiev's defense minister promised to push ahead with an offensive against rebels until "normal life" was restored.
+Fighting continued in eastern Ukraine with the defense minister promising to push ahead with an offensive against rebels until "normal life" was restored.

-Oil supply from Libya, a source of high quality, light crude, remained near a tenth of capacity with protests and violence disrupting output.
+Oil supply from Libya, a source of high quality, light crude, remains minimal with protests and violence disrupting output.

-Gasoline stocks fell 1.8 million barrels, data from the U.S. Energy Information Administration showed Thursday, compared with expectations of a 300,000-barrel gain, indicating a strong start to the U.S. summer driving season.
+Gasoline stocks fell 1.8 million barrels, data from the U.S. Energy Information Administration showed, compared with expectations of a 300,000-barrel gain, indicating a strong start to the U.S. summer driving season.

-(Additional reporting by Christopher Johnson in London and Manash Goswami in Singapore; Editing by William Hardy, Susan Thomas and Marguerita Choy)
+(Additional reporting by Manash Goswami in Singapore; Editing by William Hardy and Susan Thomas)